equinor/R_programming_101/03_02_R_nuts_and_bolts_workspace.md

 Workspace & Files
 ========================================================

-R provides a common set of commands for interacting with files
+R provides a common set of commands for interacting with the local environment

-- managing the working directory
+- The working directory
-- managing objects in the local workspace
+- Managing objects in the local workspace
-- managing files in the working directory
+- Managing files in the working directory

 The Working Directory
 ========================================================

-The __Working Directory__ is where R finds all of its files for reading and for writing on your computer.
-R provides some simple commands to manage the __working directory__:
+The __Working Directory__ is where R and the current session look for files when reading and writing on the local computer.

+__How to get the current working directory...__

 ```r